ycpcs/cs201-fall2014/assign/assign04.md

 * **Selection** &mdash; a sequence of one or more cards taken from the main deck or a tableau pile as the first step in moving cards from one pile to another
 * **KlondikeController** &mdash; handles all of the game logic and updates to the model

 There are very detailed comments for each method you will need to implement.
+You can also view the [API documentation](assign04javadoc/index.html) for the project.

 The unit tests for **KlondikeController** are the most extensive and detailed tests, since they test the game logic.
 Note that these tests use two saved game states.
 You can view the image files `testgame.png` and `testgame2.png`, in the same directory as the test classes, to view these game states.